mgelbart/magnum-opiate/README.md

 Rowlend and Neil arrived safely on the moon without getting hitched.
 They parked the _Desiderata_ near the pointy part of the crescent, but not right at the point itself which would have posed a risk of puncturing the vessel.
 Rowlend’s first few steps on the moon were exhilarating.
 He now understood how Michael Jackson would have felt, had he ever been on the moon.
 "This is wonderful!" exclaimed Rowlend.
 "I feel so _light_, so _free_, as if all my worries were left on Earth.
 There is nobody here, Neil!
 The moon is my Oyster card."
 He glanced over at his partner-in-crime, who was taking a step or two himself.
 "Now now there, Neil, mind the gap between those two craters.
 Wouldn’t want you falling.
 Oh, Neil, I’m so glad you brought me here.
 I feel wonderful!
 I feel like… like all these atoms joined forces in this totally improbable way to form _me_, Rowlend, just so I could enjoy this one moment of lunar bliss."
 Some would say Rowlend had entered the territory known as rambling.
 He continued: "Oh, Neil!
 Allow me to compose a sonnet, Neil, to commemorate this moment—"

 At this moment, though, something other than a sonnet reading transpired.
 Neil gave Rowlend a significant look and tapped his spacesuit.
 They hadn’t turned on the radios yet.
-Neil hoped Rowlend hadn’t said anything of import.
+Neil hoped Rowlend hadn’t said anything of import/export.

 Then, something else happened: Rowlend’s cell phone rang.
 Rowlend wasn’t sure whether he would get reception up here, especially at the tip of the moon’s crescent.
 But, there was reception and, unbeknownst to Rowlend, this was to be the most important phone call he would ever receive.
 At the other end of the line was none other than the Vice President of the United States of America.
 In other words, Rowlend was about to open communication with someone who, if the actual President were to unexpectedly perish despite being in quite good health, would become the most powerful super-monkey on a little rock somewhere inside an unimaginably — perhaps infinitely — vast Universe full of very, very interesting things.